-Preview (s Preview (step 3 of 4) Total Rows 6 Total number of rows in the imported data.
+Preview (step 3 of 4) Total Rows 6 Total number of rows in Total number of rows in the imported data.
 Rows with Errors 6 Rows with invalid data in one or more fields (for example, invalid email address formatting).
 These rows will be skipped (not imported).
 Download Errors Valid Rows 0 Total rows to be imported.